 Filing bankrukptcy normally creates an automatic stay to stop foreclosure proceedings (among other things).
 But it is not retroactive!
 If the bank already sold your house an hour earlier through a foreclsoure sale, the bankruptcy does not void that earlier sale.
 It is alway important that you...Read more »

 This is not a "form" which is usually used in California.
 It implies an outdated procedure, by which Defendants were asked to waive their rights and consent to a judgment, often in advance.
 The typical procedure in California would be to enter into a Stipulated Judgment.
-The Debtor would...Read more »
+The Debtor...Read more »

 Plaintiff is left with a couple of different options, two of which are most common.
 First, the plaintiff can re-serve the complaint, which will make the motion to quash futile.
 Or else, if the plaintiff believes that service was proper, the plaintiff can oppose the motion to quash.
 When...Read more »